ngblaylock/ios-class/2018/README.md

 ### Thursday, Entertainment
 - Show the Lego AR video
+- This went well.
+They liked the lego video.
+- A lot of people were interested in the Pandora, Spotify, and Amazon Music app.
+- One student brought up the Chromecast, and a lot of people were interested in that.

 ### Friday, Education, Class Choice
 - Show Apples commercial for iPad for Education